 The Bell Sanction comes as small as 48cm which will give your adventure tot full face protection that’s lightweight, breathable and safe.

-Check out our Helmets are NOT Optional post to see why our kids always wear their helmets!
+Check out our post on how to get kids to wear their helmets!

 The Doodlebug XS fits heads from 48-50cm (48cm seems to be the smallest any snow sport helmet goes to) but, don’t let that scare you off.
 Nora’s head was only 44cm when she started wearing this helmet, but paired with her Smartwool hat, this helmet was a snug fit when tightened.

 So why this helmet instead of others?
 It is super lightweight (9.6 ounces), which is important for those little ones to be able to hold their head up.

 Extra small frame goggles for little rippers or back yard sledders.
 We love using goggles all winter for outdoor play or sledding, especially on windy or sunny days!
 Much easier than sunglasses and they come in fun designs.

 It’s hard to find a helmet smaller than the Scamp, especially with optional MIPS protection.
 XS is 45-49cm and S is 49-53cm sizes.
 Nora was under the XS size range last summer, but with a lightweight snug hat or headband underneath, we made it work.
 Another perk of this helmet is that it has a flatter back, making it a good fit for riding Shotgun or in the Burley Trailer.

 Starting with sizes 1-2, I don’t think there are smaller bike gloves out there.
 Our girls can get them on and off all by themselves and love wearing them!
 Padded palm helps protect if they fall and a soft nose wipe is always handy.

 Measure your kids hand and compare to the size chart to ensure the best fit.
 They also come in a full finger design.

 Exceptions to the Rule from TMM Team Member Jen